Beating Fabry-P\'erot interference pattern in a magnonic scattering junction in the graphene quantum Hall ferromagnet: Introduction

 Magnons, the quanta of spin waves, are promising candidates for the transport of information in quantum devices based on ferromagnetic and antiferromagnetic materials\cite{Wolf2001,Chumak2015}.
+In traditional ferromagnets, a magnon corresponds simply to a spin excitation propagating across the sample without any electric current, allowing to transfer information without dissipation.
 A special type of two-dimensional (2D) ferromagnetism arises in 2D electron systems exposed to a strong perpendicular magnetic field that quantizes the electronic bands into highly degenerate Landau levels (LLs).
 It consists of a spontaneous spin polarization to minimize the Coulomb interaction.
 A particular example of such systems is graphene, where in addition to the electron spin, the valley degree of freedom yields a pseudospin, which leads to a particular SU(4) ferromagnetism\cite{Nomura2006,Young2012,Goerbig2011}.
 At charge neutrality, a rich phase diagram has been presented with different phases characterized by their spin and valley polarizations\cite{Kharitonov2012}.
 Inherited from these phases, graphene also possesses a very rich magnonic structure\cite{Atteia2021b} where, along with the usual spin magnon, there also exist pseudospin magnons as well as more exotic \textit{entanglement}\cite{Doucot2008} magnons where both spin and pseudospin are flipped.